AdoreIt/PanoramaCreator/README.md

 # PanoramaCreator
-Drag and Drop panorama creator written with C++, Qt, OpenCV
+Drag and Drop panorama creator written in C++ with Qt, OpenCV

 ### OpenCV build and installation to separate folder on Ubuntu 18.04 LTS